shortpatti/aboutme/pages/about.md

 #### Bachelor's in Health Science \| Environmental Health
-Kaplan University - Remote
+Kaplan University - Remote <br />
 October 2010 to May 2012 \[*Incomplete - shy 6 credits*\]

 #### Associate's of Applied Science \| Computer Science and Information Technology**
-Denver Technical College, a division of DeVry University - Denver, CO February 1999 to April 2001
+Denver Technical College, a division of DeVry University - Denver, CO <br />
+February 1999 to April 2001